A global dataset of climate indices and statistics for agro-environmental research covering 1979 to 2023

 Summary

 This experiment provides a global dataset of agrometeorological and bioclimatic indicators for use by ecologists, agronomists, and environmental economists.
 The dataset is derived exclusively from the AgERA5 v2.0 reanalysis product (https://cds.climate.copernicus.eu/datasets/sis-agrometeorological-indicators?tab=overview), ensuring a consistent and high-quality methodological foundation across the entire time series and variable coverage.
 The computational workflow, implemented in Python using the open-source xclim and xarray libraries, converts daily meteorological variables into a collection of over 70 indicators and statistical measures.
-The dataset maintains a high spatial resolution of approximately 0.1° across the globe and spans the years 1979 to 2023.
+The dataset has a spatial resolution of 0.1° across the globe and spans the years 1979 to 2023.
 Variables are available at annual and, where applicable, monthly temporal resolutions to support analyses of seasonal dynamics.

 The data are provided via three distinct datasets:

-Third, the statistical moments of foundational input variables (40 variables): The minimum, mean, maximum, and variance of daily mean temperature, maximum temperature, minimum temperature, cloud cover, precipitation, reference evapotranspiration (RET), minimum relative humidity, maximum relative humidity, solar radiation flux, and wind speed.
+Third, the statistical variables of foundational input variables (40 variables): The minimum, mean, maximum, and variance of daily mean temperature, maximum temperature, minimum temperature, cloud cover, precipitation, reference evapotranspiration (RET), minimum relative humidity, maximum relative humidity, solar radiation flux, and wind speed.

 Project